 @12:30p | Panel : Pushing Back Against Invisibility : Queer Asian Representation

 Similar to the straight community, Asian representation within the Queer Community is nearly nonexistent.
 We must do better as a community of uplifting our Queer Asian siblings.
-In this panel we will discuss and explore the idea of representation within the community, talk about the wagfys in which we could do better, and explore the stigmas and racism faced by Queer Asians, including anti-Asian racism and the fetishization of Queer Asians’ sexualities and bodies.
-This panel will feature perspectives from performance artist Anthony Buell, CT Students for a Dream Educator Training and Engagement Coordinator Varun Khattar Sharma, and Asian youth advocate Valor and will be moderated by Yale China’s Senior Program Officer for Education and Arts Emily Chew.
+In this panel we will discuss and explore the idea of representation within the community, talk about the ways in which we could do better, and explore the stigmas and racism faced by Queer Asians, including anti-Asian racism and the fetishization of Queer Asians’ sexualities and bodies.

 @ 5:30p | Keynote : Health Equity & the Queer Racial Justice Movement